strategist922/PlotMonster/README.md

 # PlotMonster
 Chia Plotter with the intention to fill up the remaining space on a drive starting at the biggest allowed k size and scaling down from there to fill the void.

 This is written in C# in Ubuntu.
-This needs a couple change to work in Windows since the process is executed a bit differently.
+This needs a couple change to work in Windows since the plotting process is executed a bit differently.

 Please check the project for more details on upcoming changes @ https://github.com/users/jacoblroberts/projects/1